Session Security in PHP: The Three Problems That Are Invisible Until They Are Not

 session.save_path = "tcp://127.0.0.1:6379?database=0"

 For most applications, moving session storage out of the default filesystem location and into a database or Redis is a worthwhile hardening step that takes less than an hour to implement.
+The security improvement is substantial, and for applications that need to scale across multiple servers, it is essential.

 What to Check in an Existing Application

 Auditing session security in an existing PHP application follows a systematic checklist.
 Start with configuration and work toward code.
+This approach catches the most common issues first and saves time compared to reading through authentication code before knowing whether the basic protections are even in place.

 First, check the session cookie flags in the running PHP configuration: session.cookie_httponly, session.cookie_secure, session.use_strict_mode, and session.cookie_samesite.
 The most common finding in a session security audit is that none of these are enabled.
 They are straightforward to enable and provide meaningful protection immediately.